LolHacksRule/AngryBirdsFlashStuff/AngryBirdsBreakfast/Windows/ManuallyDeobfuscatedScripts_WIP/Readme.txt

 	PLEASE USE TOOLDEOB UNLESS YOU REALLY WANT TO SEE WHAT I'VE BEEN THROUGH
 -----------------------------------------------------------------------------------------

 What is this you ask?
-Why it's deobfuscated scripts as well as binary data filenames for the game!
+Why it's deobfuscated scripts as well as binary data filenames for the game! --MOVED TO ROOT

 How did this happen: